 Feature Details Description Lock/unlock of the statistics Lock Locks the statistics so that the currently selected query plan remains selected.
 Unlock Unlocks the statistics.
-Backup/restore of the Backup Backs up the current statistics. statistics Restore Restores the statistics to the point when they were backed up, an then locks them.
+Backup/restore of the Backup Backs up the current statistics. statistics Restore Restores the statistics to the point when they were backed up, and then locks them.
 Purge Deletes backups that are no longer necessary.
-Backup/restore using Export Outputs the current statistics to an external file (binary format). external files Import Reads the statistics from an external file created by the export feature, and then locks them.
+Backup/restore using external files Export Outputs the current statistics to an external file (binary format).

+Feature Details Description Import Reads the statistics from an external file created by the export feature, and then locks them.